 3. Consider the Great Wolf Lodge Paw Pass

 Great Wolf Lodge Pup Passes, Wolf Passes and Paw Passes are available to purchase. they offer up to 30% savings compared to purchasing activities by themselves.

-The MagiQuest Game is very popular (as is the ShadowQuest game for those who have already completed the MagiQuest) but it des require you purchase a wand and the game itself. the PAW PASS and the WOLF PASS offer the wand and a game in addition to arcade credits, a Great Wolf Kid at the Creation Station and more!
+The MagiQuest game is very popular (as is the ShadowQuest game for those who have already completed the MagiQuest) but it does require you purchase a wand and the game itself. the PAW PASS and the WOLF PASS offer the wand and a game in addition to arcade credits, a Great Wolf Kid at the Creation Station and more!

 If the passes are not in your budget, discuss the options with your kids ahead of time and plan where you will and will not be spending your money.
 When expectations are clear, meltdowns can be much easily avoided!